Stop & Shop supermarket workers in 3 states go on strike

 United Food & Commercial Workers union workers from several locals walked off the job Thursday in Massachusetts, Rhode Island and Connecticut.
 More than 31,000 employees authorized union leaders to call for a strike.

-Stop & Shop, which has 415 stores across the Northeast, is a division of Dutch supermarket giant, Ahold Delhaize.
+Stop & Shop is a division of Dutch supermarket giant Ahold Delhaize and has 415 stores across the Northeast.

-The company in a statement said it was disappointed with the strike given that negotiations are ongoing with the assistance of federal mediators, and because of management's "reasonable" contract offer that includes across-the-board pay raises, as well as health and pension benefits better than most other food retailers.
+The company said in a statement posted on its website that it was disappointed with the strike given that negotiations are ongoing with the assistance of federal mediators.
+It added that management's "reasonable" offer includes across-the-board raises and health and pension benefits it says are better than most other food retailers.